Gus Bilirakis: Early life and education

 Bilirakis was born in Gainesville, Florida, and grew up in Tarpon Springs, Florida, the son of Evelyn (née Miaoulis) and Michael Bilirakis.
 He lives in Palm Harbor and is the grandson of Greek immigrants.
 His grandfather owned a local bakery where Bilirakis worked from a young age.

 Bilirakis graduated from Tarpon Springs High School and St. Petersburg Junior College.
 He then attended the University of Florida, where he graduated in 1986 with a bachelor's degree in political science.
 He received his J.D. degree from the Stetson University College of Law in 1989.
 He was an intern for U.S. President Ronald Reagan.

 Career

-Bilirakis operates a Tampa Bay area law practice, the Bilirakis Law Group, specializing in probate and estate planning, which he took over from his father, Michael Bilirakis.
+Bilirakis operated a law practice, the Bilirakis Law Group, specializing in probate and estate planning, which he took over from his father, Michael Bilirakis.
 His father served in Congress from 1983 to 2007, and Gus helped run his campaigns.

 Florida legislature

 Tenure

 Bilirakis was first elected to the Florida House of Representatives in 1998 when he won the District 48 seat held for 10 years by Representative Sandy Safley, R-Clearwater, who decided not to run again.
 This district covers most of north Pinellas County, part of Pasco County, and part of Hillsborough County.